-In most years, if all of the tied teams have been in the same division, the tie has been broken using the divisional tiebreakers, even they are being used to determine a conference seeding.
-1970 and 1978, when the conference tiebreakers were used for wild-card ties between same-division teams, were exceptions.
+In most years, if all of the tied teams were in the same division, the tie has been broken using the divisional tiebreakers, even if it is to determine a conference seeding.
+1970 and 1978, when the conference tiebreakers were in place exclusively for wild-card ties between same-division teams, were exceptions.

 |1.||1 per DIV (>2 tms)||H2H||1 per DIV (>2 tms)||Sweep||Sweep||Sweep||1 per DIV||1 per DIV|